-This eight-day dual-instructor workshop provides a detailed review of all significant technical requirements related to International Financial Reporting Standards (IFRS).
+This eight-day dual-instructor workshop provides a detailed review of all significant technical requirements related to International Financial Reporting Standards (IFRSs).
 It includes coverage of IFRSs, hands-on case studies, examples, exercises, and benefits from the interactive participation of the attendees.
-Designed as an extended version of Course 1010 IFRS Fundamentals (4-day course), this comprehensive workshop helps participants to acquire the tools necessary to understand and apply IFRSs and prepare IFRS financial statements.
+Designed as an extended version of IFRS Fundamentals - Comprehensive Workshop (5-day course), the Immersion Course helps participants to acquire the tools necessary to understand and apply IFRSs and prepare IFRS-compliant financial statements.
 The program includes the latest pronouncements, and participants are brought up-to-date on all topics.
 In addition, participants are provided with information to assist them in researching accounting issues and monitoring future changes.

 Registration fee for this unique event includes:

 - 8 days of formal tuition by some of our most senior instructors.